ysoftwareab/yplatform/doc/bootstrap.md

 and **turning off `Automatically watch repositories`**.

-The proper channels can be fixed by going to https://github.com/settings/emails and registering your @tobii.com email address, if you haven't done so already.
+The proper channels can be fixed by going to https://github.com/settings/emails and registering your work email address, if you haven't done so already.
-Once that is done, go to https://github.com/settings/notifications#organization_routing and select the @tobii.com email address for the Tobii organizations.
+Once that is done, go to https://github.com/settings/notifications#organization_routing and select the work email address.

 ## Add your SSH key to your Github account